-Check out our map below plus our list of cool unique stuff to do.
+Check out our map below plus our specially curated list of cool, unique stuff to do.
 Keep scrolling for the 411.

 Get an early start on Sunday Funday at Comedy Brunch - Second City's Sunday Bloody Sunday.
 It's great food, good laugh's and Bloody Mary's - what could go wrong?

 It's that holiday time of year, and there is no better place to get your cheer on than the Randolph Street Market.
 It's so good it comes back 3 times!
 Check it!